shellbj/pyenv.el/README.md

 Press
 -----

-If you want to read more about rbenv.el check out the following links:
+If you want to read more about pyenv.el check out the following links:

 * [Use the right Ruby with emacs and rbenv](http://blog.senny.ch/blog/2013/02/11/use-the-right-ruby-with-emacs-and-rbenv/) by Yves Senn